xl350r/lsof.sh/README.md

 -t list all open files for for grepped app.
 -p list all open files for pid.
 -c prints count of all files open by all processes
+-m list all mapped files for pid
+-n list all mapped files for name
 ```

 #### Example Output :